bojackchen/digital-flow/README.md

 ## Step 2: Behavior Simulation
 ### Prerequisite
 - Tool: Synopsys&reg; VCS
-- Input: Verilog HDL design and corresponding testbench
+- Input: Verilog HDL design and the corresponding testbench

 The working directory is the same directory as `Makefile`.

 ### Execution
-When you have prepared your verilog HDL design and corresponding testbench files (for behavior simulation it is `SKELETON/verilog/tb_SKELETON.v`), behavior simulation can be carried out to verify the functionality of your design.
+When you have prepared your verilog HDL design and the corresponding testbench files (for behavior simulation it is `SKELETON/verilog/tb_SKELETON.v`), behavior simulation can be carried out to verify the functionality of your design.
 But remember that if you have multiple design files it is necessary to **either** include them all by modifying the `pre_sim` section in `SKELETON/Makefile`,